Where is the best place to save photos? How to store photos

 In some article I touched on this point, apparently I forgot to clarify it here.

-I put exclamation points so that the folder is above all when sorting by name.
+I put exclamation marks so that the folder is at the top of all when sorting by name.
 I always know that the photo folder on drive "D" is the top one.
-Two signs (!!) have a folder with a database of pictures and interesting photographs, and one sign (!) has a folder with a database of useful materials.
+The folder with the image database has two signs (!!) and interesting photos, and one sign (!) has a folder with a database of useful materials.

-This is an old habit from before the days of Windows.
-You can also use other characters as needed.
+This is a long-standing habit dating back to the days of Windows.
+You can also use other signs if necessary.

 Personally, I have developed the following method for myself: